Semaima/Diabetes-Patient-Analysis/README.md

 # Diabetes-Patient-Analysis
-##My second project as a MeriSKILL intern.
+## My Second Project as a MeriSKILL Intern

-This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether a patient has diabetes based on certain diagnostic measurements included in the dataset.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients here are females.
+This dataset originates from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The primary objective is to diagnostically predict whether a patient has diabetes based on specific diagnostic measurements included in the dataset.
+Notably, all patients in this dataset are females, as certain constraints were applied during the selection of instances from a larger database.

+## Project Details:

-Diagnostically predicted diabetes using SQL for data manipulation and analysis, focusing on diagnostic measurements.
+- Diagnostically predicted diabetes using SQL for data manipulation and analysis.
+- Focused on diagnostic measurements to make insightful predictions.
-Excel sheets were employed for organizing and preprocessing data for statistical analysis.
+- Excel sheets were employed for organizing and preprocessing data, preparing it for statistical analysis.

-Link to the interactive dsahboard below: https://public.tableau.com/app/profile/emaediong.joseph/viz/DiabetesPatientsDashBoard/Dashboard1
+## Interactive Dashboard:

+Explore the interactive dashboard to gain deeper insights into the diagnostic predictions.
+The dashboard provides a user-friendly interface for visualizing and understanding the relationships between diagnostic measurements and diabetes predictions.

+https://public.tableau.com/app/profile/emaediong.joseph/viz/DiabetesPatientsDashBoard/Dashboard1